watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 * `intfloat__multilingual-e5-small` is the embedding model ID.
 You may need to update it if you want to use a different embedding model.
 * `$QUERY` is the variable for accesing the user query.
 It makes sure that the user query will be passed to the query body.
 * `$BODY_FIELD_NAME` and `$TITLE_FIELD_NAME` are the variables for accessing the Body field and Title field configured in the Search integration, respectively.
-* `$FILTER` is the variable for accessing the customer filters configured either in the `Advanced Elasticsearch Settings` or when calling the search in an action step.
+* `$FILTER` is the variable for accessing the custom filters configured either in the `Advanced Elasticsearch settings` or when calling the search in an action step.
 It makes sure that the custom filters will be used in the query body.
 * `rank.rrf` is the Reciprocal rank fusion (rrf) method to combine the search results from keyword search and dense vector search.
 * `"_source": {"excludes": ["text_embedding.predicted_value"]}` is to exclude the unnecessary dense vector field in the search results.